lenodewere/lenode/README.md

 ##

-- *Suhail-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Lennie-MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Suhail-Md at your own risk by keeping this warning in mind.*
+- *Use Lennie-MD at your own risk by keeping this warning in mind.*
-- Suhail_Md is made available under the [GPL-3 license](https://github.com/SuhailTechInfo/Suhail-Md/blob/main/LICENCE). [`hku`](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2FSuhailTechInfo%2FSuhail-)
+- Lennie_MD is made available under the [GPL-3 license](https://github.com/LennieTechInfo/Lennie-Md/blob/main/LICENCE). [`hku`](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2FSuhailTechInfo%2FLennie-)